 Three species of these popular flowers were formerly listed under Chrysanthemum.

-- In summer, this western Mediterranean native bears white daisies 11 in. wide on 8- to 10-in. stems above dark green, deeply toothed leaves.
+- In summer, this western Mediterranean native bears white daisies 11 inches wide on 8- to 10 inches stems above dark green, deeply toothed leaves.

-Some of the selections available in garden centers include: 'Esther Read', most popular double white, long bloom; 'Marconi', large, frilly double; 'Aglaya', similar to 'Marconi', long blooming season; 'Wirral Supreme', double white with short white central petals; 'Alaska', big, old-fashioned single; 'Horace Read', 4-in.-wide dahlialike flower; 'Majestic', large, yellow-centered, single flower; 'Thomas Killin' ('T. E. Killin'), 6-in.-wide (largest), yellow-centered, double flower.
+Some of the selections available in garden centers include: 'Esther Read', most popular double white, long bloom; 'Marconi', large, frilly double; 'Aglaya', similar to 'Marconi', long blooming season; 'Wirral Supreme', double white with short white central petals; 'Alaska', big, old-fashioned single; 'Horace Read', 4 inches-wide dahlialike flower; 'Majestic', large, yellow-centered, single flower; 'Thomas Killin' ('T. E. Killin'), 6 inches-wide (largest), yellow-centered, double flower.
 'Becky', a tall single selection with sturdy stems, is a popular Southern passalong plant known by several names, including 'July daisy,' 'Ryan's daisy,' and 'Becky's daisy.'
 'Cobham's Gold' has distinctive flowers in a yellow-tinted, off-white shade.
 'Canarybird', another yellow-toned selection, is a dwarf with attractive dark green foliage.
 Most popular selections for cut flowers are 'Esther Read', 'Majestic', 'Aglaya', and 'Thomas Killin'.

 Set out divisions of Shasta daisies in fall or early spring; set out container-grown plants any time.
 These plants thrive in fairly rich, moist, well-drained soil.
 Prefer sun but do well in partial shade in Lower and Coastal South; double-flowered kinds hold up better in very light shade in all zones.
 Divide clumps every 2 or 3 years in early spring (or in fall in Lower and Coastal South).
 Shasta daisies are generally easy to grow but have a few problems.
 Gall disease causes the crown to split into many weak, poorly rooted growing points that soon die.
 Dig out and dispose of afflicted plants; don't replant Shasta daisies in the same spot.